Zhao Lijian: Treatment of Uyghur people

-Following the leak of the China Cables via The New York Times the Chinese government has come under Western Media's and government's criticism for its treatment of Uyghurs in the Xinjiang internment camps (since 2017) as methods of confronting Islamist terrorism in Xinjiang lead by Turkistan Islamic Party.
+Following the leak of the China Cables via The New York Times the Chinese government has come under Western Media's and government's criticism for its treatment of Uyghurs in the Xinjiang internment camps (since 2017) as methods of confronting Islamist terrorism in Xinjiang led by Turkistan Islamic Party.
 Zhao has used media statements and Twitter to defend Beijing's treatment of the minority group.
 Associated Press claimed that authorities in China were using forced birth control amongst Uyghur people, whilst encouraging larger families of Han Chinese.
 Zhao dismissed the findings of AP as "baseless" and showed "ulterior motives."
 He turned attention back on the media, accusing outlets of "cooking up false information on Xinjiang-related issues".

 In November 2020, Pope Francis named China's Uyghur minority among a list of the world's persecuted peoples.
 Zhao retorted that the Pope's words had "no factual basis".
-In January 2021, Zhao responded to questions about the Uyghur genocide during a press briefing by stating, "China has no genocide; China has no genocide; China has no genocide, period."
+In January 2021, Zhao responded to questions about a Uyghur genocide during a press briefing by stating, "China has no genocide; China has no genocide; China has no genocide, period."